okanakyuz/dotfiles/README.md

 ## Emacs

 Install emacs on your system to use emacs dotfile with stow.

+## Ranger

+Fallowing packages should be installed before stow
+* ueberzug
+* python-pygments
+* bat